 A Complicated Relationship

-A creator spirit of the Australian Aborigines is a rainbow serpent named Ngalyod.
+A creator spirit of the Australian First Nations people is a rainbow serpent named Ngalyod.
 He is linked to the Yawkyawk spirit, but their relationship varies among different groups of people in different regions.
 Some say the Yawkyawk is his daughter, some say they are a couple, and some say they are different forms of the same being.

-A wooden Yawkyawk sculpture was carved in 1995 by Crusoe Kurddal, a Kunwinjku man who lives in Maningrida, an Aboriginal settlement in Australia's Northern Territory.
+A wooden Yawkyawk sculpture was carved in 1995 by Crusoe Kurddal, a Kunwinjku man who lives in Maningrida, a First Nations settlement in Australia's Northern Territory.
 He carves figures like these for ceremonies as well as for sale.